 I continued to think of innovative ideas for my classroom to keep the students motivated, and next was Oracle.
 I was introduced to Oracle my junior and senior year at Lamar University in Beaumont.
 I went to the Oracle downloads website and downloaded the database software to each computer in my lab.
 Then I found the lessons that went with the database, (Introduction to Oracle9i : SQL).
 Learning about database design was an enjoyable practice for my students as it gave them a real world experience.
 I was delighted that I knew how to set up this learning environment for them.
 I demonstrated for my students how to connect to the database.

 My time with Bob Hope School was a great experience sharing every aspect of technology and new teaching strategies to help improve instructional technology for the better.

-During a lesson, one morning in my Career and Technology class during a lesson on how to job search, I stumbled upon my new career opportunity as a Programmer/Analyst with Port Arthur Independent School District.
+One morning in my Career and Technology class during a lesson on how to job search, I stumbled upon my new career opportunity as a Programmer Analyst with Port Arthur Independent School District.
 We were researching jobs when I saw the posting.
 I knew this was a perfect opportunity for me.
 I looked forward to bringing my skills in design and problem solving to the district as I knew I would transition well.